StarArawn/bevy_tiled/README.md

 # Features
 ## Toplevel Entity Support

+TODO: REWRITE THIS SECTION
 For now, TiledMapBundle is just a configuration object.
 If you would like access to a toplevel entity that can be transformed, pass into the configuration:

     parent_option: Some(entity)

 Then, both chunks and objects will be inserted as children to this entity, which will be tagged with MapRoot.
 This API is likely to change, but we have an [example](/examples/parent_entity.rs) for how it currently works.
 ## Object Group Support

+TODO: REWRITE THIS SECTION

 Object Grous are now supported.
 They will be skipped if not visible.
 Individual objects that are invisible will be spawned with is_visible set to false.
 You may pass into the configuration object: